 Silent Hill 2 has a single invisible demon in Toluca Prison.
 However, since it's trapped in a cell you can't open and can only be "seen" by James jerking his gun toward it when you're close enough, a lot of players fly straight by it without even noticing the first couple of playthroughs.
 It can be heard, saying something that could be anything from "ritual" backwards to "I buried Paul", but strange noises are so commonplace in Silent Hill that you don't make that link until you kill it and hear the absence of the sound.

-The original game has Larval Stalkers, which can't actually hurt you, and later, Shadow Children.
+The original game has nearly-invisible Larval Stalkers, which can't actually hurt you, and later, the Shadow Children, which can.

 There are invisible monsters (that look kind of like a cross between a red cartoon pig and one of the demons from the same game series) in Catacomb Apocalypse.
 Unfortunately the creators of the game seem to have been rather intimidated by the thought of turning the awesome power of invisibility against the player, so the monsters blink into visibility all the time, move fairly slowly and can't take that much damage, and don't shoot, making them if anything easier than normal opponents.